mathiase4/Vibe-Check/README.md

 - Canvas-Confetti library for celebration effect
 - Audio files for right/wrong and celebration sounds
 - GoggleFont to style the texts
+- Used Sora AI to make the background

 ##How It Works